 Our input: Women and children are at the greatest risk from the water crisis but solutions also mean they have the most to gain.
 Projects that provide safe, clean drinking water for communities have massive improvements for women and children’s quality of life such as more time spend growing nutritious food and healthy children being able to attend school.
 The SkyJuiceTM Foundation projects have shown these positive outcomes.

 World Water Facts – Water pollution

-The major sources of water pollution are from human settlements and industrial and agricultural activities.
+The major sources of water pollution are from human settlements and industrial & agricultural activities.
 Source: UN Water Quality Fact Sheet 2013.

-Nitrate from agriculture is the most common chemical contaminant in the world’s groundwater aquifers.
+Nitrate from agriculture is the most common nutrient contaminant in the world’s groundwater aquifers.
 Source: UN Water Quality Fact Sheet 2013.

 Our input: As well as providing solutions at the end of the water systems to make water quality suitable for human consumption and use, there needs to be significant changes to address the input of pollutants to water bodies.
 The SkyJuiceTM Foundation works with NGO’s on the ground to identify suitable water sources to install water filtration systems.
 Find out more about partners and projects.